• Skip to main content

 • ITR Due dates

-Last Modified on July 13, 2022 by CA Bigyan Kumar Mishra
+Last reviewed on December 20, 2023 by CA Bigyan Kumar Mishra

 When you trade in a stock exchange through a broker, the money that you need to pay is made up of two components-the price of the stock and the fee charged by the intermediary.
 We have a number of charges and taxes levied on trading in the stock market.